How to import products from an XLS or CSV file

 - Warehouse - stock

-- Variants - price tables - name
+- Variants - price lists - name

-- Variants - price tables - value
+- Variants - price lists - value

 Fields marked with * are mandatory.